 Another defense is when the injured person contributed to his injuries by provoking the dog or trespassing.
 Often a dog that is generally not dangerous will bite if it feels threatened.
 Many dogs can be territorial as well, and will attack to protect their turf.
 In these cases, a defendant may be able to reduce the amount of damages he owes.
 If the defendant clearly knew his dog might attack someone, a posted “No Trespassing” or “Beware of Dog” sign might make a difference in his case.

 Need Legal Help?
 Call a Mississippi Personal Injury Attorney Today.

 If you or your child was seriously injured by a dog attack, you may be able to recover compensation for the injuries.
-Contact Derek L. Hall PLLC, The Heavy Hitter in Jackson, Mississippi to schedule a free, no-obligation consultation.
+Contact Derek L. Hall PC, The Heavy Hitter in Jackson, Mississippi to schedule a free, no-obligation consultation.